-2. Based on the audits performed against the 2019/20 audit plan, the Head of Internal Audit Shared Service has concluded although not all audits have achieved full assurance the lack of serious shortcomings found in the range of audits carried out indicates that the Hereford and Worcester Fire and Rescue Service internal control arrangements are generally adequate and have effectively managed the principal risks identified in the audit plan and can be reasonably relied upon to ensure that the Authority's corporate objectives have been met.
+3. Based on the audits performed against the 2020/21 audit plan, the Head of Internal Audit Shared Service has concluded although not all audits have achieved full assurance the lack of serious shortcomings found in the range of audits carried out indicates that the Hereford and Worcester Fire and Rescue Service internal control arrangements throughout the pandemic and the changing environment are generally adequate and have effectively managed the principal risks identified by management as part of the pandemic response and the audit plan and can be reasonably relied upon to ensure that the Authority's corporate objectives have been met.